Shashwat1524/Custom-Robot-navigation-using-NAV2-and-ROS2-Humble/README.md

 Make sure you have ROS2 Humble installed.
 You can follow the official installation instructions here.

-Clone this repository into your ROS2 workspace:
+**Clone this repository into your ROS2 workspace:**

-'''
+'''bash
 cd /path/to/your/ros2/workspace/src
 git clone <repository_url>
 '''

 ### Build the packages:

-bash
+'''bash
 cd /path/to/your/ros2/workspace
 colcon build
+'''

 #### Packages
 **my_robot_description**